IBAMR/IBAMR/doc/cmake.md

 ## How to use the CMake build system

+By default, IBAMR will compile itself with shared libraries. *This requires that SAMRAI be compiled with position-independent code: i.e., SAMRAI must be compiled with `-fPIC`*.
+If you do not compile SAMRAI this way then you must use static libraries (see the text below on static linkage).

 This is similar to how autotools is used with a separate build directory `build`.
 IBAMR's configuration scripts expect all dependencies to have their paths provided in the standard way for CMake (i.e., we pass in the root path of